 Awards

 Every year we all get involved in projects at our universities that make a real difference.
 These might be centred on student or staff communications, public engagement or perhaps media relations.
-Even more, all of them represent an acknowledgement that universities need to communicate effectively with all their key audiences.
+The EUPRIO Awards are your opportunity to showcase these projects, share best practice and receive recognition from your peers for a job well done.

 The winning project, along with the second and third runners-up, will be selected based on votes from conference delegates and the EUPRIO Steering Committee jury.

-Apart from gaining well-deserved recognition from your peers, the winner will receive a trophy and free registration for next year’s EUPRIO annual conference, and there will be prizes for second and third too.
+In addition to gaining well-deserved recognition from your peers, the winner will receive a trophy and free registration for next year’s EUPRIO annual conference, and there will be prizes for second and third too.

 Entering the EUPRIO Awards is simple: